wolfgangasdf/iqp-book/sp-concepts.md

 Again, the cartesian spin components do not commute and cannot be simultaneously known  due to the uncertainty principle.
 On the other hand, $\left[S^2,S_i\right]=0$, so the spin vector length commutes with each of the individual components and can be known and measured simultaneously with arbitrary precision.

-## Spin Eigenvectors and Eigenvalues
+## Spin eigenvectors and eigenvalues

 `[slide]`